- How to Make Infographics in PowerPoint Using Templates (Quickstart Video)

 - Top 5 PowerPoint Design Tips in 2023

 - Find Your Own Great PowerPoint Infographic Template on Elements

 - Download Our eBook on Making Great Presentations (Free PDF)

 - Learn More on Envato Tuts+

 In the era of big data, we're all trying to find meaning in information.
-The larger the dataset, the more time you're going to spend pouring through it to try and understand it, find trends, and convey that information to others.
+The larger dataset, the more time it takes to understand.

-One of the best ways to do this is to take data and prepare infographics.
-These are those helpful charts and graphs that you often see circulating on social media, explaining the complexities of a situation with well-presented graphics.
+Infographics are those helpful charts and graphs that you often see circulating on social media.
+They can explain the complexities of a situation with well-presented graphics.

 Why Use Infographics?